Product Model: MS324PA

 Optical Bonding for Low Reflection

-Optical bonding helps reduce glare and internal reflections for clearer viewing under bright OR lighting, while supporting a flat, wipe-clean surface for daily disinfection.
+Optical bonding helps reduce glare and internal reflections under strong OR lighting, while the flat front surface supports easier wipe-down cleaning during routine clinical use.

 12G-SDI & Multi-Input Integration